 |ENGL4721||MARRS, CODY||MWF||2 :30 PM||0250|

-Although Mark Twain is most well known for Adventures of Huckleberry Finn (1885), he had a long and prolific career.
-This course explores the full range of Twain’s fiction and non-fiction, examining him as rich and complex writer.
-We will examine how his style and ideas evolve from 1869 to 1910, and we will consider how his works reflect on a wide variety of questions about language, history, and human nature.
+Although Mark Twain is most well known for Adventures of Huckleberry Finn (1885), he had a long and prolific career that spanned nearly half a century.
+This course explores the full range of Twain’s fiction and non-fiction, approaching him as a writer, artist, and philosopher.
+We will explore how his style and ideas evolved throughout his life, and we will consider how his works reflect on a range of questions about language, history, and human nature.

 No exams.
 Students will write three essays about Twain's works.